Austin Peay Governors men's basketball: Postseason

-NCAA Division I Tournament results
+NCAA Division I tournament results

-The Governors have appeared in the NCAA Division I tournament seven times.
-Their combined record is 2–8.
+The Governors have appeared in the NCAA Division I tournament seven (officially, six) times.
+Their combined record is 2–8, 1–6 without their 1973 NCAA tournament appearance (1 win, 2 losses), which was vacated by the NCAA.

-NCAA Division II Tournament results
+NCAA Division II tournament results

 The Governors have appeared in the NCAA Division II tournament four times.
 Their combined record is 3–6.

 NIT results

 The Governors have appeared in the National Invitation Tournament (NIT) two times.
 Their combined record is 1–2.

 CBI results

 The Governors have appeared in the College Basketball Invitational (CBI) one time.
 Their record is 0–1.

 CIT results

 The Governors have appeared in the CollegeInsider.com Postseason Tournament (CIT) two times.
 Their combined record is 1–2.

+NAIA results

+The Governors have appeared in the NAIA tournament once, with a loss in its only game.